DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - an example of Code review is by using the 6 steps Fagan process: 1.Planning, 2.Overview, 3.Preparation, 4.Inspection, 5.Rework, 6.Follow-­up
     - ❄️**Static Testing** SAST: evaluates the security of software without running it by analyzing either the source code or the compiled application
         - Developers use static code analysis tools network
+        - Static program reviews are typically performed by an automated tool
     - ❄️**Dynamic Testing** DAST: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else.
 In those cases, testers often do not have access to the underlying source code.
         - common example of dynamic software testing is the use of web application scanning tools to detect the presence of cross-­site scripting, SQL injection, or other flaws in web applications.
 Note📝 SQL injection is a web vulnerability.
         - Another example is the use of synthetic transactions to verify system performance.
 These are scripted transactions with known expected results.